 We’re pretty sure that when Jeep first launched the Wrangler model back in 1986, it was meant to be a no-frills, utilitarian vehicle that visually took inspiration from the 1940s Willys MB.
 More than three decades later, the popular SUV has evolved immensely to become a more sophisticated ride even as it has retained its off-road character.

-And now, the fourth-generation model first unveiled to the world in late 2017 has officially arrived on our shores, thanks to the efforts of the brand’s distributor in our market, Auto Nation Group.
+And now, the fourth-generation model first unveiled to the world in late 2017 has officially arrived on our shores, thanks to the efforts of the brand’s distributor in our market, the Auto Nation Group.

 Today, ANG presented to the motoring media the all-new Wrangler powered by a 2.0-liter straight-four turbo gasoline engine that’s mated to an eight-speed automatic transmission and rated at 268hp and 400Nm.
 A 3.6-liter Pentastar V6 gasoline engine will also be available, but ANG still couldn’t say when exactly.

 Unlike the early Wrangler models, this one is loaded with more bells and whistles than an average camper would require in his workhorse: Selec-Trac 4WD system, conventional differential, electronic roll mitigation, stability control, traction control, hill descent control, hill-start assist, trailer sway damping, and 17-inch black wheels, among others.